 Kevin Sellers retired from public school education with 30 years of service in 2015.
 He received his Bachelor’s degree in Education from Southwestern Adventist University, his Master’s degree in Education Administration from Tarleton State University and his School Superintendent’s Certification from the Region 11 Educational Service Center in Fort Worth.
 Kevin also had the privilege of serving on the JCCAC Board of Directors from 2013-2015.

-Linda Starnes, Administrative Assistant/Intake Coordinator
+Linda Starnes, Office Manager/Intake Coordinator

 Deidra Morgan, Statewide Intake Coordinator

 Deidra Morgan earned her Bachelor’s degree in Family and Child Development with a Minor in Early Childhood Education from Stephen F. Austin State University.
 Deidra works hand-in-hand with Law Enforcement and CPS, receiving Johnson County CPS reports from the Statewide Intake in Austin.
 She communicates with investigators on reported cases in order to schedule the forensic interviews, which may include the presence of our K-9 Advocates and Therapy Dogs.